 U21's unique series of workshops committed to enhancing international networking and encouraging collaborative research for those in the early stages of their career.
 The Early Career Researcher workshops are the genesis of the Research Leaders' Group, which strives to use the U21 network for the benefit of U21's young researchers.

 Each workshop's main aim is to encourage international networking, but also tackles career developmental topics such as grantsmanship, journal editing and innovation and knowledge exchange.
-In 2016 we included Pecha Kucha style presentations at the workshop, to highlight to the researchers the different skills required when presenting to a non-expert audience.
+Pecha Kucha-style presentations are also encouraged to highlight to the researchers the different skills required when presenting to a non-expert audience.

 - Biological Sciences (including Medical Sciences)

 The key target groups for the annual ECR workshop are early career researchers/junior faculty who are establishing international research networks and who are at the beginning of their career, i.e. within 8 years of their PhD being awarded.

 The 2020 workshop will be hosted online by University of Nottingham.
 The workshop theme is 'Modern Slavery, Forced Labour and Human Trafficking: Research Roadmaps to 2030' and will take place Monday 30 November - Friday 4 December.